salilab/rmf/doc/FileFormat.md

 # On disk format # {#on_disk}

 The RMF library has supported various on-disk formats.
-Currently 3 output methods are support, files with suffix `.rmf` and `.rmfz` and buffers in memory.
+Currently 3 output methods are supported: files with suffix `.rmf` and `.rmfz` and buffers in memory.

 The current format stores the structure in an [Avro Object Container](http://avro.apache.org/docs/1.7.5/spec.html#Object+Container+Files).
 If the `.rmfz` suffix is used, the contents are compressed.
-The structure is stored as a series of records, each containing either a frame or static data (there can be multiple static data frames, they are implicitly merged).
-Upon opening, the file is scanned once, after that, frames can be accessed in a random access fashion.
+The structure is stored as a series of records, each containing either a frame or static data (there can be multiple static data frames - they are implicitly merged).
+Upon opening, the file is scanned once; after that, frames can be accessed in a random access fashion.
 See [Frame.json](Frame.json) for the schema.

-The format is robust to corruption (all on disk data is safe if garbage data is written or the process is killed).
+The format is robust to corruption (all on disk data are safe if garbage data is written or the process is killed).

 There are several ways that the files can be made more compact